cengels/potence/docs/_pages/Numbers/compare.md

 parameters:
   value1:    The first number to compare.
   value2:    The second number to compare.
+  tolerance:
-  tolerance: The tolerance to use for this comparison.
+    description: The tolerance to use for this comparison.
                  By default, this is `0.0000001`.
 To use a custom tolerance, either supply this argument or configure a new global default tolerance using §Numbers.configure()§.
+    optional: yes
 ---
 ## Syntax